Penny Brick - Childminder

 - 30 Hours Partner Details (These are details of any other childcare provider(s) that this provider will work with to offer the 30 hours entitlement)

-- I have been working along side Lynch Hill Primary Academy.
+- I have been working with regards to drop off and collections to and from Lynch Hill Primary Academy.

 Tax Free Childcare